-- provide authoritative advice to the Duty Holder; - be the primary and authoritative interface with the Duty Holder; - be the final DE&S signatory before major systems and/or platforms are released to the Duty Holder. - be the final signatory and approval authority for site risk assessments
+- provide authoritative advice to the Duty Holder; - be the primary and authoritative interface with the Duty Holder; - be the final DE&S signatory before major systems and/or platforms are released to the Duty Holder. - Safety Responsible (SR) Individuals deployed to SR assignments shall be demonstrably competent to hold formal delegations for safety and environmental protection: - At an equipment or system level and

-• Safety Responsible (SR)

-Individuals deployed to SR assignments shall be demonstrably competent to hold formal delegations for safety and environmental protection:

-- At an equipment or system level and/or

-- As the final signatory of specialist safety and environmental approvals for equipment and systems.
+As the final signatory of specialist safety and environmental approvals for equipment and systems.

-- As a DE&S Delivery Duty Holder.